Scada-Hacker/EmacsWindowManager/README.md

 https://www.spacemacs.org/#

 3. Install EXWM.The link below will give instructions how to install EXWM.
-I highly recommend the "Install from source" optionin the user manual
+I highly recommend the "Install from source" option in the user manual

 Install / User guide : https://github.com/ch11ng/exwm/wiki